lamtrhieu/code-challenge/README.md

 1c.
 I use specifice interface Swimmable so Dolphin don't need to extends Fish

 ### D
-1a.
-Just need to implement Flyable
+1a Just need to implement Flyable\
-2. I use state pattern and have 2 kind of state (caterpillar and butterfly).
-So depend on the state, some method can be call, other will throw exception.
+2 I use state pattern and have 2 kind of state (caterpillar and butterfly).
+So depend on the state, some method can be call, other will throw exception.\

 ### E